 4. Untreated

 De Volkskrant leaves many important points undiscussed.
-I do have more serious comments on Engel's statements, but that does not alter the fact that his story is not only plausible in general but above all corresponds to what many other scientists say independently of each other.
-For a slightly critical journalist, there are enough leads to burn down the corona policy as it has been pursued in the Netherlands since the end of March.
-That type of journalist apparently no longer works for 'the media', for that you have to be on youtube and on their own sites.
+I do have more serious comments on Engel's statements, but that does not alter the fact that his story is not only plausible in general terms, but above all corresponds to what many other scientists say independently of each other.
+For a somewhat critical journalist, there are enough starting points to burn the corona policy as implemented in the Netherlands since the end of March to the ground.
+That type of journalist apparently no longer works for 'the media', for that you have to be on YouTube and on their own sites.

 Prefer Maurice

-Apart from that, I would have preferred that they had taken a good look at Maurice de Hond – but then not by quoting bluntly, not picking a quote from an interview or citing lame figures.
+Apart from that, I would have preferred if they had taken a closer look at Maurice de Hond - but for once, don't quote bluntly, don't take a quote from an interview or use lame figures.
 Simply, on facts, as it should be.

-RIVM AND OMT, I'LL SHOW THEM ALL CORNERS OF THE ROOM'
+RIVM AND OMT, I SHOW THEM ALL CORNERS OF THE ROOM'

 Interview Maurice de Hond about COVID-19